tomhel/Chip-86/README.md

 #### RegTracker class

 This class keeps track of the register mapping between the native cpu and the Chip-8 cpu.
 When a register needs to be allocated the Translator asks the RegTracker for a register.
 The RegTracker will handle the code generation that is needed for this.
-The RegTracker will also generated to code necessary to store registers to the cpu context structure at the end of a block.
+The RegTracker will also generate the code necessary to store registers to the cpu context structure at the end of a block.
 It will also keep track of the registers used within a block of code and generate code for these registers to be pushed on the stack before use.
 At the end of a block it will add code to pop these values back.